Analytics built by: Location, Inc.

 People in Oakland primarily live in small (one, two or no bedroom) single-family detached homes.
 Oakland has a mixture of owner-occupied and renter-occupied housing.

-Relative to California, our data show that Oakland's latest annual appreciation rate is higher than 90% of the other cities and towns in California.
+Relative to California, our data show that Oakland's latest annual appreciation rate is lower than 80% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Oakland differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Oakland - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Oakland real estate investment or home purchase decisions.